-Existence of such a path can be tested using an arbitrary algorithm for searching a graph - for example by breadth-first search or depth-first search:
+Existence of such a path can be tested using an arbitrary algorithm for searching a graph - breadth-first search, depth-first search, ...:

 - This algorithm needs to store and mark, which configurations have been already visited.
-It also needs a memory to store a queue or a stack, etc. - The time and space complexity of such algorithm is linear with respect to the size of the graph, i.e., $2^{\mathcal{O}(f(n))}$.
+It also needs a memory to store a queue or a stack, etc. - The time and space complexity of such algorithm is linear with respect to the size of the graph, i.e., $2^{O(f(n))}$ .